lingjunzhao/lingjunzhao.github.io/_pages/about.md

 * [Nov 2025]  My PhD proposal is: *Methods for Improving the Communication Efficacy of Language Models: Faithfulness and Pragmatics*, also presented this talk at Google DeepMind.
 [Slides](https://lingjunzhao.github.io/resources/Proposal.pdf)
 * [Aug 2025]  [New paper](https://arxiv.org/abs/2505.19299) on *A Necessary Step toward Faithfulness: Measuring and Improving Consistency in Free-Text Explanations* Accepted by EMNLP 2025.
 [Code](https://github.com/lingjunzhao/PEX_consistency) released.
-* [Jun 2025]  Excited to start research internship at Microsoft Semantic Machines!
+* [Jun 2025]  Starting research internship at Microsoft Semantic Machines
 * [Feb 2025]  [New paper](https://arxiv.org/abs/2502.15079) on *Can Hallucination Correction Improve Video-Language Alignment?* Accepted by ACL 2025.
 * [Feb 2024]  New paper on *Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives*, accepted by EMNLP 2024 (**Oral**).
 [Project Website](https://lingjunzhao.github.io/HEAR.html)
 * [Oct 2023]  New paper on *Hallucination Detection for Grounded Instruction Generation*, accepted by EMNLP 2023.
 [Project Website](https://lingjunzhao.github.io/hallucination_detection.html)